digital-standard/ThreeDPoseTracker/README.md

 </br>
 ## Performance Report</br>
+This has been confirmed to work on Windows 10 only.</br>
 ### High Quality Trained Model </br>
 GeForce RTX2070 SUPER ⇒ About 30 FPS </br>
 GeForce GTX1070 ⇒ About 20 FPS </br>